telerik/kendo-ui-builder/docs/extension-points/custom-templates/custom-components.md

 }
 ```

-Some of the property descriptor fields are:
+Some of the `properties` descriptor fields are:

-- `type` (required) - Designer uses this to render the proper editor for that property.
-The possible values and the corresponding editors are: `string` (textbox), `boolean` (checkbox), `number` (numeric textbox), `integer` (numeric textbox with step 1), `array` (dropdown list) and `object` (will render nested, expandable level in property grid).
-There could be a composite type too, e.g. `[ "integer", "null" ]`.
-Using the correct type constrains the Designer users and gives them a hit of what type of value is expected.
+* (Required) `type`&mdash;Renders the proper editor for that property.
+The possible values and the corresponding editors are `string` (TextBox), `boolean` (CheckBox), `number` (Numeric Text Box), `integer` (Numeric Text Box with one step), `array` (Drop Down List), and `object` (renders nested, expandable levels in the property grid).
+The Builder also supports composite types too&mdash;for example, `[ "integer", "null" ]`.
+Using the correct type provides template users with a hint of what value type is expected.

-- `title` (required) - This is the name of the property that the developer will see in the property grid.
+* (Required) `title`&mdash;Represents the name of the property that will be displayed in the property grid.

-- `description` (optional) - This is just a hint in the code.
-It is not displayed anywhere.
+* (Optional) `description`&mdash;Represents a hint in the code that is displayed nowhere else.

-- `default` (optional) - The editor will be auto-populated with this value.
-Generated code will have default value too.
+* (Optional) `default`&mdash;Auto-populates the editor too.
+The generated code will have a default value too.

-- `order` (optional) - This is the order in the property grid for that property.
+* (Optional) `order`&mdash;Defines the order in the property grid for that property.

-Note that this property description is json schema v4 compliant and you can take advantage of any other field defined in the standard
+> This `properties` field description is compliant with the JSON schema version 4.
+You can also use any other field that is defined in the standard.

-## Design-time template
+### Design-Time Template

-The Design-time template is used by the Designer (hence the name).
-Once created, developers can choose the componet from the toolbox and use it.
-It consists of several files, some of which are optional.
+The Design-Time template provides options for customizing the design process of the application.
+Once you create the template, you can choose the view from the **Component** list and use it.

-- `template.html.ejs` (required) - This is the template that will appear in the Designer canvas.
-It can be anything, from simple string to a very complex html structure, but since developers can't interact directly with it you would want to keep it simple.
-The purpose of the design-time template is to display sufficiently close visual representation to what will be generated after.
-The only way to interact with it is via the exposed properties, which are displayed in the property grid on the right.
+The template consists of several files and some of them are optional.
+However, the `template.html.ejs` is required and represents the template that appears on the canvas.
+It can display anything&mdash;for example, a **Hello World** string or a very complex HTML structure.
+It does not allow you to interact directly with it and that is why it is recommended that you keep it simple.
+The purpose of the Design-Time template is to display sufficiently close visual representation of the generated application version.
+To interact with the template, use the exposed properties which are displayed in the property grid on the right.

-To add styling to the html template you can append a `<style></style>` section at the end of the file.
-A good practice when you write styles here is to "namespace" them with some class with prefix.
-Example
+To add styles to the HTML template, append a `<style></style>` section at the end of the file and "namespace" them with some class with prefix.

 ```html
 <div class="my-custom-calendar">custom calendar</div>